gedankrayze/splade_rest_api/client/docs/README.md

 2. **Use the Async Client for Concurrent Operations**: When making multiple API calls, use the async client with `asyncio.gather()` to execute operations concurrently.

-3. **Filter Early**: Use metadata filters to reduce result sets early in the pipeline.
+3. **Filter Early**: Use metadata filters and geo-spatial filters to reduce result sets early in the pipeline.

 4. **Set Appropriate Score Thresholds**: Use `min_score` in advanced search to filter out low-quality matches.